Oakville in Lawrence County, Alabama — The American South (East South Central)

 Location.
 34° 26.479′ N, 87° 10.734′ W. Marker is in Oakville, Alabama, in Lawrence County.
 Located in Oakville Indian Park at entrance.
 Touch for map.
 Marker is in this post office area: Danville AL 35619, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Creek Indian Removal (about 300 feet away, measured in a direct line); Oakville Indian Mound (about 300 feet away); Cherokee Indian Removal (about 300 feet away); Cherokee Council House Museum (approx. 0.2 miles away); Doublehead (approx. 0.2 miles away); Town of Oakville (approx. ¼ mile away); Historic Indians (approx. 0.3 miles away); Copena Burial Mound (approx. 0.3 miles away).
 Touch for a list and map of all markers in Oakville.

 Also see . . .
 Streight's Raid from Encyclopedia of Alabama.
 (Submitted on March 10, 2010, by Timothy Carr of Birmingham, Alabama.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 4, 2010, by Sandra Hughes of Killen, Usa.
-This page has been viewed 1,628 times since then and 56 times this year.
+This page was last revised on May 4, 2021.
+It was originally submitted on March 4, 2010, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 1,832 times since then and 82 times this year.
 Last updated on June 12, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photo 1. submitted on March 4, 2010, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+Photo 1. submitted on March 4, 2010, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?